Easy toiletry swaps to make

-The bathroom is one of the easiest places to start your mission to reduce the amount the plastic in your home.
-A lot of the plastic in your bathroom probably comes in bottle form, and as we now know a lot of these are not being recycled by local councils.
+The bathroom is one of the easiest places to start your mission to reduce the amount the plastic waste in your home.
+A lot of the plastic in your bathroom probably comes in bottle form, and as we now know that not a lot of these are being recycled by local councils.
 Reducing and refusing plastic is now known to be more effective than just tossing it in your recycling bin.

-Luckily these days it's becoming easier to reuse your plastic bottles by refilling them again, or to make a switch over to alternative aluminium or glass containers.
+Luckily these days it's becoming easier to reuse your plastic bottles by refilling them with the product again, or to make a switch over to alternative containers made with aluminium or glass.
 And of course there are shampoo bars and conditioner bars that are completely plastic free hair care products.
 Alongside these changes there are many more ways that you can reduce the amount of single use plastic in your bathroom.

-Which other swaps could you make in your bathroom to save more plastic from ending up in landfill?
+Here are six other swaps that you could make in your bathroom to save plastic from ending up in landfill or the ocean.

-1. Opt for a bamboo toothbrush.
-And while you're at it, have you tried toothpaste tablets?
+And while you're at it, have you ever tried toothpaste tablets?
 These are kinda like a shampoo bar but for your teeth.
 The idea is to chew the tablet to turn it back into a paste before brushing.
 Toothpaste tubes are very difficult to recycle because of the number of different materials they are made from.
 Georganics does the whole spectrum of plastic free dental care – tabs, pastes, mouthwashes, floss, the lot.

-2. Along with your shampoo bar, switch to soap.
-There are so many soap makers now, all making beautiful smelling artisan soaps.
+Instead of bottled body wash, you could be using good old fashioned soap.
+There are so many artisan soap makers now, all making beautiful smelling bars.
 One of my favourite makers is Soap Daze.
 Invest in a decent soap dish (that drains water away and doesn't create a soggy puddle) and a soap saver or a loofah.
 Both of these are made with natural fibres so are compostable once you've finished with them (unlike those nylon shower puff things) and give you a nice, lathery exfoliation.

-3. Buy or make your own re-usable face wipes.
+Buy them or make your own.
 I have some that are made with patterned cotton scraps one side and softer jersey the other.
 I just leave them by the sink and use a bit of soap to wash them after each use, then stick them in the washing machine every now and then.

-6. Try this deodorant cream in a tin.
-It was the first I ever tried and from then on I was convinced that a natural deodorant does actually work.
+Elsa Organics deodorant in a tin was the first natural one I ever tried.
+From then on I was convinced that a natural deodorant does actually work.
 Even in summer.
 It comes in an aluminium tin, it lasts for ages and the scents are lovely and subtle.

 And save your empty bottles if they can be reused!